Practice Management

 SAMHSA Releases Final Rule to Update Regulations Governing Opioid Treatment Programs

-On January 31, 2024, SAMHSA's final rule updating federal regulations governing Opioid Treatment Program (OTP) accreditation, certification, and standards for the treatment of Opioid Use Disorder (OUD) with Medications for Opioid Use Disorder (MOUD) in OTPs was posted in the Federal Register.
-The effective date of this final rule is April 2, 2024, and the compliance date is October 2, 2024.
-To learn more, click here.
+SAMHSA's final rule updating federal regulations governing Opioid Treatment Program (OTP) accreditation, certification, and standards for the treatment of OUD with Medications for Opioid Use Disorder (MOUD) went into effect April 2, 2024, with a compliance date of October 2, 2024.

 Dispensing of Methadone To Relieve Acute Withdrawal Symptoms of Opioid Use Disorder

-On August 8, 2023, DEA revised regulations to expand access to methadone for the treatment of opioid use disorder pursuant to the Easy Medication Access and Treatment for Opioid Addiction Act (the Act).
-The Act directed DEA to revise its regulation to allow practitioners to dispense not more than a three-day supply of narcotic drugs to one person or for one person's use at one time for the purpose of initiating maintenance treatment or detoxification treatment (or both).
-As a result, a request for an exception to administer or dispense (but not prescribe) up to a 3-day supply of methadone for treatment of OUD is no longer necessary after the publishing of the final rule.
+On August 8, 2023, the DEA revised regulations to expand access to methadone for the treatment of OUD pursuant to the Easy Medication Access and Treatment for Opioid Addiction Act (the Act).
+The Act directed the DEA to revise its regulation to allow practitioners to dispense not more than a three-day supply of narcotic drugs to one person or for one person's use at one time for the purpose of initiating maintenance treatment or detoxification treatment (or both).
+As a result, a request for an exception to administer or dispense (but not prescribe) up to a three-day supply of methadone for treatment of OUD is no longer necessary after the publishing of the final rule.
 Click here to read the new rule found at 21 CFR 1306.07(b).

 Removal of the 'X-Waiver' and New Education Requirements Under the MATE Act for DEA-Registered Prescribers